SimonMaghiar/STM32F4xx---ARM-Cortex-M4/Main/README.md

-#These are the different projects I made using the drivers

 1. # button_interrupt_handling.c
 Is using an external button attached to PC13 and by pressing it, an External interrupt is generated.
 EXTI15_10_IRQHandler is the handler function of the interrupt since PC13 can generate an EXTI13 interrupt configured at falling edge.
 Inside of the interrupt, a built-in